 - Accessories for popular products, such as batteries, greeting cards, or stamps.

 - Bundles or value sets that look like a great deal.

 Consider optimal store layout

-“The most important part of the cash wrap design is its location,” Cohen says.
+“The most important part of the cash wrap design is its location,” Maxime says.
 “One needs to think carefully about the customer flow and the customer journey inside the store.”

 Sometimes it makes sense to place the cash wrap near the exit, to assist the flow of foot traffic and prevent theft.
 Other times it makes more sense to place it in the back or middle of the store to encourage customers to see more products, and perhaps buy more, before they pay.